Exploring the cultural stories hidden in what we desire, cultivate, and consume.

 Focusing on the way we construct meaning through consumption, labor, and social practice, Dr. Spector examines the cultural weight of various activities, particularly those involving drink and sex.
 For over 30 years, her scholarship has centered on how moral systems and practices impact individuality, particularly in the form of societal taboos and the way various communities’ stories are told or silenced.
 This work has taken her from archives and archaeological sites to warehouses, bars, and distilleries, learning from the material artifacts of culture and the people who hold irreplaceable generational knowledge.

-Dr. Spector’s research in moral psychology demonstrates how empirical description can be value-laden, revealing the social relations that structure our very sense of self.
-This philosophical foundation informs all her work, whether investigating personal identity as a problem of moral agency, exploring ethical issues surrounding the sex industry, or tracing the ways sense of place shapes our approach to food and drink.
+Dr. Spector’s research in moral psychology explores how seemingly descriptive accounts are often value-laden, revealing the social relations that structure our sense of self.
+This philosophical foundation informs her work across various domains: from questions of personal identity and moral agency, to ethical issues surrounding the sex industry, to the ways a sense of place shapes our relationships to food and drink.

 From Research to Practice